-5. Ephesians 5:21, 25-30.
+- 5. Ephesians 5:21, 25-30.
 The husband is the head of the wife.
 This passage gives us a better explanation of headship.
-Why is a man the head of his wife?
-6. How is the husband to exercise his headship according to Ephesians 5:21, 25-30 and Philippians 2:1-8?
-Fifth I Day 7.
-Ephesians 5:21 tells us that all Christians are called to submit to one another.
+Why is a man the head of his wife? - 6.
+How is the husband to exercise his headship according to Ephesians 5:21, 25-30 and Philippians 2:1-8?

+7. Ephesians 5:21 tells us that all Christians are called to submit to one another.
 How does a husband, who is the head of his wife, go about properly submitting to her?
 Can you imagine a way that a husband might improperly submit to his wife, giving up his role as leader?

-Sixth Day 8.
-In 1 Peter 3:1-6, wives are told one reason why they should submit to their husbands.
-What is it?
-9. Again using 1 Peter 3:1-6, what role do husbands play in enhancing, or diminishing, the beauty of their wives?
+- 8. In 1 Peter 3:1-6, wives are told one reason why they should submit to their husbands.
+What is it? - 9.
+Again using 1 Peter 3:1-6, what role do husbands play in enhancing, or diminishing, the beauty of their wives?

-"Husbands, love your wives, just as Christ loved the church and gave himself up for her to make her holy, cleansing her by the washing with water through the word, and to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless." - Ephesians 5:25-27
+"Husbands, love your wives, as Christ loved the church and gave himself up for her, that he might sanctify her, having cleansed her by the washing of water with the word, so that he might present the church to himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish." - Ephesians 5:25-27